tbrolin/ConceptJS/README.md

 ### `unIts()`

-returns the unIts version
+Returns the unIts version

 ### `unIts(unitName)`

-if defined, returns the api, if any, of the unit with the name *unitName* (Uh, yes, if it is a string that is...)
+If defined, returns an api-instance, if any, of the unit with the name *unitName* (uh, yes, if it is a string that is...), If no unit with *unitName* is defined it will `throw`, also, if any unit specified as a dependency (see below) to the unit is not defined it will `throw`.

+Any arguments after *unitName* gets passed to the *unitFunction* (see below) of the unit.

 ### `unIts(unitDefinition)`

-extracts the api, if any, from the unit defined by the *unitDefinition*.
+Extracts an api-instance, if any, from the unit defined by the *unitDefinition*.
 The *unitDefinition* is an object as returned by the `unIts.define()` function.
+If it does not recognize *unitDefinition* as a, well, unit-definition object, it will `throw`.

 ### `unIts.define(unitName?, dependencies?, unitFunction?)`

-Explanation coming soon.
+Ok, so *unitName* is a `string`, *dependencies* is an `Array` of strings and *unitFunction* is a `Function`.
+The arguments are all optional, however the order they are specified is not.

+The function returns a *unitDefinition* `object`.

+#### *unitName*

+If provided, this is the identifier of the unit and is used with the `unIts(unitName)` function to get an api-instance of the unit.

+#### *dependencies*

+An array of *unitName*s that the unit depends on.
+Dependencies are checked at evaluation time (when the unit is asked for) and not on definition time.

+#### *unitFunction*

+The *unitFunction* is the core of the unit.
+It returns an api-instance of the unit (if such exists).

+## Examples

+TODO: Come up with a nifty example!

 ## Contributors